pbo-dpb/RR--SB/readme.md

 [^2]: For each estimate included in the Ready Reckoner, PBO standardizes the directional impact so that it is linear, except for the business limit applying to the small business deduction.
 [^3]: PBO’s calculations are based on Statistics Canada’s [Social Policy Simulation Database and Model (SPSD/M)](https://www.statcan.gc.ca/en/microsimulation/spsdm/spsdm).
 The assumptions and calculations underlying the simulation results were prepared by PBO and the responsibility for the use and interpretation of these data is entirely that of the authors.
 PBO activated a modification in SPSD/M that turns off the calculation of commodity taxes, except for the calculation related to changes to the GST rate.
 [^4]: The rates of excise duty on alcoholic products vary depending on the product, alcohol content, production volume of the brewer, and/or location of the brewer.
 As a result, PBO constructed an effective rate of excise duty for each of four alcoholic product categories: spirits, beer, spirit coolers, and wine.
 For more details on excise duty rates, visit Canada Revenue Agency, [Excise Duty Rates](https://www.canada.ca/en/revenue-agency/services/forms-publications/publications/edrates/excise-duty-rates.html)
-[^5]: Office of the Parliamentary Budget Officer, [Economic and Fiscal Outlook – March 2025](https://www.pbo-dpb.ca/en/publications/RP-2425-030-S--economic-fiscal-outlook-march-2025--perspectives-economiques-financieres-mars-2025).
+[^5]: Office of the Parliamentary Budget Officer, [Economic and Fiscal Outlook – September 2025](https://www.pbo-dpb.ca/en/publications/RP-2526-012-S--economic-fiscal-outlook-september-2025--perspectives-economiques-financieres-septembre-2025).
 [^6]: For more details regarding the PBO’s calculation of elasticity (ETI), refer to the PBO report [Costing personal income tax changes: the role of the elasticity of taxable income](https://www.pbo-dpb.ca/en/publications/RP-2425-019-S--costing-personal-income-tax-changes-role-elasticity-taxable-income--role-elasticite-revenu-imposable-dans-evaluation-couts-modifications-impot).
-[^7]: A 10 per cent increase in the first bracket rate (currently 15 per cent) would be an increase of 1.5 percentage points (to 16.5 per cent overall).
-The calculation is as follows: 15 per cent * 0.1 = 1.5 percentage points.
+[^7]: A 10 per cent increase in the first bracket rate (currently 14 per cent) would be an increase of 1.4 percentage points (to 15.4 per cent overall).
+The calculation is as follows: 14 per cent * 0.1 = 1.4 percentage points.
 [^8]: PBO did not include a behavioural response to changes in the BPA.
 PBO anticipates the behavioural response to be non-zero, but immaterial.
 [^9]: The tax system contains many linkages between the personal and corporate income tax systems to ensure that an individual is indifferent between earning income through a corporation or directly.
 This concept is generally referred to as "tax integration".